 According to the literature, they claim that it is not about the quantity.
 It is about the balance of cofactors and the synergy between all of the ingredients.
 Vitamin C is better absorbed when it's cofactors of bioflavonoids are present.
 According to them, "less is more."Unfortunately, they will not independently verify the ingredients and the vitamin potency of those ingredients.
 The marketing is energetic but the science is weak.

-Comparative Guide to Nutritional Supplements, synergy of all the vitamins and cofactors are also important.
+According to the Comparative Guide to Nutritional Supplements, synergy of all the vitamins and cofactors are also important.
 So is quantitiy and quality.
 The conclusion of the author and biochemist, Lyle MacWilliam and 13 other nutritional experts (whose opinion are noted in the book) is that vitamins work best when they are in balance with each other and in balance with their cofactors.
 While many vitamins (A, C, E) are best in their natural forms, some vitamins are more readily absorbed and more efficient in their synthetic form.

 Are Synthetic Vitamins Poorly Absorbed?